NateTheGreatX/hacs-nosana-node/README.md

 - If fields appear as `unknown` or sensors are `unavailable`, check logs for fetch errors and ensure the configured node address is correct.

 ## Development & Contributing
-- The coordinator uses Home Assistant's shared aiohttp session for efficient HTTP connections and polls every 60 seconds.
+- The coordinator uses Home Assistant's shared aiohttp session for efficient HTTP connections and polls every 30 seconds.
 To limit traffic to the markets endpoint the integration caches markets for 5 minutes by default.
 - If you add or change sensors, remember to bump the version in `custom_components/nosana_node/manifest.json`.

 ## Changelog
+- 0.1.11: Add earnings aggregation sensors; improve device triggers; logo guidance.
 - 0.1.10: Normalize status and offline handling.
 - 0.1.8: Add queue position sensor (on-chain, optional), improve markets caching, bump version.
 - 0.1.7: Added specs and market sensors (RAM, disk, CPU, cores, GPU, market rewards and type), device grouping, entity picture support, and coordinator improvements.